Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Pervasive Inference

 \section{Pervasive Inference}

 In this section, we discuss the pervasive inference, where the trained model is partitioned and different segments are distributed among ubiquitous devices.
+It is worth mentioning that the training method of the distributed model is out of the scope of this section.
 Fig. \ref{pervasive_AI} illustrates different scenarios, where the distribution can solve the challenges presented by the centralized approaches.
 In the following subsections, the communication and computation components of the pervasive inference are introduced.
-Then, the resource management approaches for the distribution are reviewed and two use cases are described.
-Fig. \ref{IVA} presents different branches of this section.
+Then, the resource management approaches for the distribution are reviewed and a use cases is described.